estuary/flow/site/docs/concepts/flowctl.md

 * `flowctl catalog --help` lists subcommands of `catalog`.

-## Working with catalog drafts
+## Working with drafts

-`flowctl draft` allows you to work with Flow catalog specifications and deploy changes.
+`flowctl draft` allows you to work with Flow specification files in the draft state and deploy changes to the catalog.
-Because you must work with catalog specifications in the draft state prior to deployment, `draft` is an essential flowctl subcommand that you'll use often.
+`draft` is an essential flowctl subcommand that you'll use often.

 With `draft`, you:

-* Create new drafts or convert active catalogs into drafts.
+* Create new drafts or convert active Data Flows into drafts.
 * Pull a draft created in the web app or on the command line into your current working directory.
 * Develop the draft locally.
 * Author your local changes to the draft.
 This is equivalent to syncing changes.
-* Test and publish the draft to activate the catalog.
+* Test and publish the draft to publish to the catalog.

 <Mermaid chart={`